Cherry M5, M6 and M73/M74 design

-In the 1973 and 1974 US catalogues, the only keycap mount offered was straight, also unofficially described as “bar” (a term now used differentiate it from straight when referrring to straight versus angled keystems).
-By 1979 (the next US catalogue discovered), T stem had become an option, although the majority of switch types remain straight mount.
-Discovered examples from the early-to-mid 1970s are extremely rare, so it is not clear when T stem became available.
+In the 1973 and 1974 US catalogues, the only keycap mount offered was “straight” (a flat or “blade” stem), unofficially described as “bar” (because “straight” implies 0° angle rather than flat shape).
+By 1979—the next US catalogue discovered—T stem had become an option, although the majority of switch types listed for sale remained straight mount.
+Discovered M5, M6 and M7 examples from the early-to-mid 1970s are extremely rare, so it is not clear when T stem became available.
 German switches supported T stem as early as 1976, as shown in the drawing for M73-0110, which is straight stem but it shows the Style C design with full support for T and cruciform stems.
 All standard keystems accept Cherry’s 12 mm keycaps.

-Alternate action also remained straight stem in the US, simply because the design of the switch did not permit a T stem to be combined with the alternate action mechanism or a second pair of contacts.
-The German design did not suffer from this limitatation, but no German alternate action switch has yet been sighted.
+Alternate action and double pole also remained straight stem in the US, simply because the design of the switch did not permit a T stem to be combined with the alternate action mechanism or a second pair of contacts.
+The German design did not suffer from this limitation.

-- Style D switches in the SAGEM Telex keyboard can also be blue and white
+- Style D switches in SAGEM keyboards can also be blue or white according to function

-The standard momentary and alternate action switches from Cherry gold crosspoint (latterly M4/M5/M6 Series) and Serie M7 switches are broadly divided into approximately five different styles.
+The standard momentary and alternate action switches from Cherry gold crosspoint (latterly M4/M5/M6 Series) and Serie M7 are broadly divided into approximately five different styles.
 This classification was created around 2016 before these switches were better understood, and the significance of these styles is still a matter of ongoing research; see the M4/M5/M6 examples and M7 examples pages for further information.
 Some styles have visually significant variation that may have chronological or other significance; these are classified as sub-styles.

 Styles A, AB and B are the US-made switches, in apparent production order (AB was overlooked from the original classification and appears to fall between A and B, sharing characteristics of each).
 Switches from these styles fall within M5 and M6 Series.
-Style C is the German-made switches in Serie M7, specifically the basic design (single or double pole, non-illuminated) covered by M73 and M74 switches.
-Style D is also likely to be German-made; their official designation is not known as they appear to be a custom type made for SAGEM.
+Style C represents the German-made switches in Serie M7, specifically the basic design (single or double pole, non-illuminated) covered by M73 and M74.
+Style D is also M7, and is a custom type made for SAGEM.
 M5 and M6 switches were also manufactured by Hirose Cherry Precision in Japan; Style B′ is known to have been made in Japan, but currently there is no evidence to indicate whether Style B′ was made in the US or Style B in Japan.

 The US-made switches are all smooth finish.
 The German-made switches appear to have started with smooth sides and a textured top, changing to all-over textured finish (seemingly the same as with M9), although this remains speculation due to the rarity of German M7 keyboards.
 Style D switches appear to all be textured finish.

 The styles are illustrated below.
 The differentiating characteristics of each style are highlighted in green for the purposes of recognition and identification.
 The drawings are broadly accurate to 0.1 mm, access to parts permitting.
 Some of the drawings were made possible or able to be significantly more detailed by way of additional photographs and parts supplied by Cherry collector UncleFan.
 Note that there was quite a bit of production variation, and the drawings below will differ from some switches.

 Style A is the original design.
 Momentary switches have two tall posts on the top.
-The purpose of these posts is unknown, but the catalogues suggest that they are for mounting an illumination kit.
-After M4 and M71 series were introduced, offering dedicated illuminable models, these mounting kits became redundant, as would the posts if this was their purpose.
+The purpose of these posts is uncertain; the catalogues suggest that they are for mounting an illumination kit.
+After M4 and M71 series illuminated switches were introduced, these mounting kits became redundant, as would the posts if this was their purpose.
 Even so, at least one circle is present on the top of almost all later switches, typically raised, but recessed in the case of Style B. Style D is the only style where they are completely removed.
 In Style AB, one of these vestigial posts is typically used for a mould identifier.

-Style AB falls in between A and B, with the offset wall around the slider aperture of B, but the squeeze-grip retention ramps of Style A. The posts are, as with A′, reduced to small stumps.
+Style AB falls in between A and B, with the offset wall around the plunger aperture of B, but the squeeze-grip retention ramps of Style A. The posts are, as with A′, reduced to small stumps.
 The front post position (where the mould number is placed) can be either a recessed slot or a raised post (which raises more questions about the purpose of these circular positions).
 Tentative evidence places Style AB around 1979–80, making it a very short-lived and uncommon revision of the design.

 The base is also single pole only: the second set of internal support slots for the secondary contacts are not provisioned.
 However, Style B has also been found in this form.

 Style C is the German design, used by the parallel Serie M7, with separate part numbers to the US-made switches.
 The top of the shell is matte finish, and bears a number at each terminal position.
 Previously these were assumed to be the terminal numbers (1 and 2 for SPST and DPST, and 3 and 4 for DPST only) but in fact the lid is placed on randomly, at least with the single pole switches.
 Even the US 1994 M7 brochure depicts M7 with the two SPST terminals marked 3 and 4.

-The slider core uses only a single design (instead of being different depending on whether straight or tee mount was chosen) and with narrower dimensions it permits tee mount switches to be double pole (not possible with Styles A to B).
+The plunger core uses only a single design (instead of being different depending on whether straight or T mount was chosen), and with narrower dimensions it permits T mount switches to be double pole (not possible with the US-made switches).

-Style C sometimes features a lockout hole in the slider: this is a hole that passes all the way through the slider just above the top of the shell.
+Style C sometimes features a lockout hole in the plunger: this is a hole that passes all the way through the plunger just above the top of the shell.
 Switches with this hole are denoted Style C′.
-This hole is used to lock out keys by passing a rod through it, which stops the slider from descending.
+This hole is used to lock out keys by passing a rod through it, which stops the plunger from descending.
 At present, the chronological significance of this characteristic is not known.
-The only examples of the lockout rod being present is in a Style D SAGEM keyboard, but a G80-0130 keypad with C′ switches has been found.
+The only example of the lockout rod being present is in a Style D SAGEM keyboard, but a G80-0130 keypad with C′ switches has been found.

-Style D is rarely encountered, being found to date only in SAGEM keyboards (one of which is very similar to the keyboard from the SAGEM TX20 Telex machine).
-Its existence in a 1987 SAGEM/ИЗОТ keyboard suggests that this is an alternative version to C, and not a replacement to C. It has prominent plate retention clips that appear to be able to be engaged from above the plate, and graphical Cherry branding.
+Style D is rarely encountered, being thus far only found in SAGEM Telex keyboards.
+It has prominent plate retention clips that appear to be able to be released from above the plate, and graphical Cherry branding.
 This is the only style which completely lacks circles on the top.
 Günter Murmann from Cherry concurs that these are M7 switches redesigned to SAGEM’s requirements.

 The stationary contact design is roughly the same as Style C but it has two tabs that engage with the shell, instead of one; see below.

 More notably, the keystem is Clare-Pendar mount, which may have been at SAGEM’s request to permit existing French keycaps to be used.
 The service documentation for the TX20 (which is what Style D seems to be from) gives the switches as Clare SF and SFL series.
 (No mention is made of Cherry switches.)

-Style D switches all feature the lockout hole in the slider seen in Style C′.
+Style D switches all feature the lockout hole in the plunger seen in Style C′.

-Style D stationary contacts have a slightly different top, with two raised blocks instead of one.
+Style D stationary contacts have a slightly different top to Style C, with two raised blocks instead of one.
 The four known contact styles are depicted below:

 Style A M61-0100 has metal around 0.8 mm thick.
-The Style B′ switches supplied by RS use noticeably thinner metal, as noted earlier, at around 0.5 mm thick, as do some American M61-0120 switches; this seems to be a cost-saving measure used both in the US and Japan applied after Style B was introduced, as Tom Hunter’s Style B both appear to be the thicker metal, suggesting that the thinner metal is specific to Style B′.
+The Style B′ switches supplied by RS use noticeably thinner metal, as noted earlier, at around 0.5 mm thick, as do some American M61-0120 switches; this seems to be a cost-saving measure used both in the US and Japan applied after Style B was introduced, as Tom Hunter’s Style B switches appear to use the original metal thickness.
 German-made switches use stationary contacts around 0.77 mm thick.